 Spring fever have you feeling restless?
 Yearning for fresh air and new surroundings?
-Plan a spring getaway to tour the Endless Mountains’ Maple producers.
+Plan a spring getaway to tour the Northeastern PA Maple Producers Association Open House.
 Experience a delicious rite of the season with a history that dates back over two centuries.
 The weekend promises scenery, syrup and serious indulgence.

 Move Over Mrs. Butterworth